datacite/blog/_posts/2016-01-11-launching-datacite-status-page.md

 ![Services Overview](/assets/images/2016/01/services-overview.png)

-We update status manually when there is an issue, possible values are
+We will update the status manually when there is an issue, possible values are

 * Operational
 * Degraded Performance